xGauss05/Pokemon-Pinball/README.md

 - The top red dots upgrade the ball so you can have a better score multiplier!
 - A maximum of 3 lives.
 You can not obtain more than 3.
 - Shows the Current Score, they Previous Score and the High Score.
 (Only in one session)
-- - If you touch Pikachu's flag, he might save the ball...
+- If you touch Pikachu's flag, he might save the ball...
 - Debug mode by pressing F1.

-## Controls
+## Gameplay controls
 - DOWN: Compresses the Spoink (Spring)
 - LEFT: Moves the left flipper.
 - RIGHT: Moves the right flipper.